Acemcp Node.js Implementation

 **Linux**: `~/.config/Claude/claude_desktop_config.json`

-#### Method 1: Using Globally Installed Packages
+#### Method 1: Using the Globally Installed Package

 ```json